-This course will not be offered again in 2019.
+This course is on hold.
 Please check back for information on future offerings of this course.

 Recommended prerequisite: If you do not have experience in palliative care, it is recommended that you first take Pallium LEAP Core or LEAP Mini prior to taking this course.
 Please contact us for more details on when these will be offered next.